Theme: Adult Learning and the Green Transition

 - Appearance in the EAEA Grundtvig Award publication, which will be distributed on EAEA’s website, newsletter and social media channels (outstanding applicants filling the application criteria)

 The winners gain:

-- Key slot in the EAEA Grundtvig Award publication that will be distributed in EAEA’s events and networks;
+- Key slot in the EAEA Grundtvig Award publication

-- Appearance in EAEA’s press-release after the competition.
+- Appearance in EAEA’s media release

 How to participate?